 Let me warn you Jaipur is exhilarating, beguiling and requires planning to make the most of everything there is to see - take some time getting your head around the layout of the city, where things are located and work out an itinerary that works for you - as you could end up spending a lot of time in traffic if you zig zag across the city.
 Whilst it's easy to get swept away in the romance of the place, to maximise your time - get organised!

-The 'pink city' is so called thanks to the coral hue of the buildings in its historic walled centre - in 1876, the Prince of Wales and Queen Victoria visited India on a tour.
+The 'pink city' is so called thanks to the coral hue of the buildings in its historic walled centre - in 1876, the Prince of Wales visited India on a tour.
 Since pink denotes the colour of hospitality, Maharaja Ram Singh of Jaipur painted the whole city pink in colour to welcome the guests.
 From the city gates to shops and the famous Hawa Mahal (above) - this magic pigment changes from a burnt orange through to a sun bleached peach depending on the time of day.

 Wake up early and catch the flower market ‘Phool Mandi’ (open 6am to noon).